QubesOS/qubes-doc/developer/system/template-manager.md

 The package name should be in the form `qubes-template-${template_name}`.

-For the package metadata (e.g., summary, description), one needs to ensure that the character `|` does not appear.
+The package metadata (summary, description, etc.) should not contain the `|` character to avoid possibly cryptic errors.
-This is because we use the character as a separator internally.
+This is because of its use as an internal separator.
-Failing to do so may result in `qvm-template` to fail with cryptic error messages.
 Note that as we already consider the repository metadata untrusted, this should not result in security issues.

 The file structure should be quite similar to previous template RPMs.